-- The Proxy Voting Procedures and Policy Guidelines of Tocqueville - every corporate security in the firm portfolio: - the annual report of the company (if provided) - the proxy statement (if provided) pertaining to the annual or special meetings at which a vote of shareholders is to be recorded. - the Tocqueville client record date holder list
+- ✓ The Proxy Voting Procedures and Policy Guidelines of Tocqueville - \checkmark every corporate security in the firm portfolio: - i. the annual report of the company (if provided) - ii. the proxy statement (if provided) pertaining to the annual or special meetings at which a vote of shareholders is to be recorded. - iii. the Tocqueville client record date holder list - iv. any written proxy solicitation materials submitted and received in addition to the corporate proxy statement by either management or the proponent of the proposal or someone seeking to solicit support or votes on behalf of either management or the proponent; voting recommendations from the PVS; proponents subsequently filed additional definitive proxy materials; or, other relevant, material information conveyed by an issuer or shareholder proponent to Tocqueville.

-- any written proxy solicitation materials submitted and received in addition to the corporate proxy statement by either management or the proponent of the proposal or someone seeking to solicit support or votes on behalf of either management or the proponent; voting recommendations from the PVS; proponent's subsequently filed additional definitive proxy materials; or, other relevant, material information conveyed by an issuer or shareholder proponent to Tocqueville. - any memoranda or notes prepared by Tocqueville that were material to making a decision in the course of exercising a proxy voting for client securities and, - the PVS proxy ballot summary as marked by the chief compliance officer or his designee, when necessary, reflecting a vote "for, against or abstain" on each proposal presented.
+- v. any memoranda or notes prepared by Tocqueville that were material to making a decision in the course of exercising a proxy voting and, - vi. the PVS proxy ballot summary as marked by the chief compliance officer or his designee, when necessary, reflecting a vote "for, against or abstain" on each proposal presented.